Legislation and Policy Advocacy

 How many Washington certificated teachers do schools need on staff?

-Schools are required to have at least one Washington State certificated teacher, administrator or Superintendent per building.
-Any non-certificated educator at a school must be overseen by a certificated educator whose name is provided to the Sate Board of Education as responsible for their oversight.
+All classroom teachers are required to hold appropriate Washington state certification.
+There are exceptions for religious courses, specialty subject areas, or unusual competence.
+Any non-certificated educator at a school must be overseen by a certificated educator whose name is provided to the State Board of Education as responsible for their oversight.
+See RCW 28A.195.010.

 Can private schools access Washington’s Immunization Information System (IIS)?